FAQ for Course Reserves

-Course Reserves are items owned by ZSR and/or by a course instructor that supplement regular course materials.
-Books and DVDs are held at the Circulation Desk and circulated as a 2 hour loan.
+Course Reserves are items owned by ZSR and/or by a course instructor that support regular course materials.
+Books and DVDs are held at the Library Services Desk and circulated as a 2 hour loan.
 Articles and internet resources are accessed as PDFs and webpage links through the online Course Reserves system.

 What materials can I put on Course Reserves?

 - Books & DVDs owned by ZSR Library or WFU instructor

 - Scanned book chapters (must include title & copyright pgs.) and journal articles